 Something Scarier than a Spooky Abandoned Ship—Ghost Gear! - "Ghost gear"—discarded or lost fishing gear, such as nets, plastic lines, and lobster pots—causes many problems in the marine environment.
 It entangles and chokes sea life, damages fishing equipment and engines, and adds to the already overwhelming quantities of marine debris in the ocean.
 To find out more, see the Newburyport News article 'Ghost gear' finds a better place to haunt for information on efforts to collect and recycle derelict ghost gear in Newburyport, the Food and Agriculture Organization of the United Nations Abandonment of Fishing Gear web page for information on the ghost gear issue, and NOAA's Marine Debris Program website for details on the effects of marine debris on wildlife.

 Other Shipwrecks to Explore Along the Bay State's Shore - The Massachusetts Board of Underwater Archaeological Resources, hosted by the Massachusetts Office of Coastal Zone Management (CZM), provides a list of approximately 40 shipwrecks that you are free to explore under water!
-See their Shipwreck Sites Open to Divers web page for the list of accessible vessels with detailed descriptions of their fateful demise, the exact location of the shipwreck, and dive site conditions.
+See their Exempted Shipwreck Sites web page for the list of vessels fully open to recreational divers, with detailed descriptions of their fateful demise, the exact location of the shipwreck, and dive site conditions.

 All photographs courtesy of National Oceanic and Atmospheric Administration/Department of Commerce Photo Library.